 We've even experienced homelessness twice and had to stay in shelters and other temporary accommodation.

-How Childhood Poverty Affected Me
+How Poverty Affected Me as a Child

 Growing up in poverty molded who I am today.
-It’s given me the strength and experience to face life’s challenges, as well as a unique perspective on global issues.
-For example, my family’s past struggles with homelessness give me a different viewpoint from many others who have grown up in more conventional, middle-class households.
+It's given me the strength and experience to face life’s challenges, as well as a unique perspective on global issues.
+For instance, my family's past struggles with homelessness give me a different viewpoint from many others who have grown up in more conventional, middle-class households.

 A life in poverty is something I wish upon no child.
 However, it did spark a flame in me to do all I can to give back to families like mine.
 And that flame will never die.